Lewisburg, West Virginia: 2000 census

-Attractions and events
+Arts and culture

 In 1902, steel baron and philanthropist Andrew Carnegie built Carnegie Hall as a classroom building for the Lewisburg Female Institute, later the Greenbrier College.
 Carnegie Hall, Inc. was incorporated in 1983 as a regional not-for-profit arts and education center.
 Today, the cultural center annually serves more than 75,000 patrons with live performances by artists from around the world, arts in education programming, classes, workshops, fine art exhibits, an independent film series and more.
 Carnegie Hall, Inc. is one of only four Carnegie Halls still in continuous use in the world.

 The Greenbrier Historical Society and North House Museum is dedicated to collecting, preserving, and interpreting the rich history of the Greenbrier Valley.
 The Greenbrier Historical Society has operated within the North House since 1976 and has owned the building since 1992.
 Built in 1820, the North House was the home of local lawyer John North and his wife Charlotte for more than a decade before becoming James Frazier's Star Tavern and Inn.
 At the turn of the 20th century, the North House became the President's home for Greenbrier Women's College.
 Today, the museum's permanent displays and temporary exhibits feature items from across the Greenbrier Valley, including, but not limit to; the training saddle of General Robert E. Lee's horse Traveller, an 18th-century covered wagon, Civil War artifacts, furniture made by local craftsman David Surbaugh, as well as original items from the North family.
 The Greenbrier Historical Society archives and museum hold artifacts from before the revolutionary war through today.

 The Greenbrier Historical Society and North House Museum also offers educational program, a research archive, group tour rates, and membership opportunities.

 The Lewisburg post office holds a mural, Old Time Camp Meeting, painted by American artist Robert F. Gates as part of President Franklin Roosevelt's New Deal.
 The mural depicts a religious camp meeting, thought to be based on a local camp ground called Brushy Ridge.

 The Lost World Caverns are nearby, and feature self-guided tours and numerous rock formations.
 Organ Cave is also in the area.

 The State Fair of West Virginia is held in nearby Fairlea every August.

 Lewisburg is the site of West Virginia's largest Martin Luther King Jr. Day celebration.
 The event includes a march through downtown Lewisburg, a community lunch, and a program commemorating the memory and legacy of Dr. King.